NepJr/rpcs3/README.md

 You can find some basic information on our [**website**](https://rpcs3.net/).
 Game info is being populated on the [**Wiki**](https://wiki.rpcs3.net/).
 For discussion about this emulator, PS3 emulation, and game compatibility reports, please visit our [**forums**](https://forums.rpcs3.net) and our [**Discord server**](https://discord.me/RPCS3).

+# Note from NepJr
+This is a fork of rajkosto's fork of RPCS3, which was meant to improve usage of MGS4 on the emulator.
+There are no linux builds, so this build is purely for running it under Linux.
+This has only been tested with ArchLinux (Manjaro XFCE 20.0)

 [**Support Lead Developers Nekotekina and kd-11 on Patreon**](https://www.patreon.com/Nekotekina)

 ## Contributing